origamiNDroid/Shelly_Bike_Guard_Musical_Bike_Alarm_plus_Amazon_Echo/README.md

 # IFTTT Setup
 IFTTT is a programmable automation system that allows for custom connections via individually programmed applets.
 These applets utilize a trigger to initiate a series of actions.
-In this project the trigger is activated when the agitated accelerometer sends a webhook http request to the IFTTT web server.
-Trigger will lead to a the user cell phone being placed on maximum volume, a phone robot call from Shelly the ShellHacks mascot will call the user to warn them, an amazon echo notification, and cause the song “Bicycle Race” by Queen (or any song of the user's choosing) to be played on a spotify premium account, all in order to alert the owner that a theft is in progress.
+In this project the trigger is activated when the agitated accelerometer causes the esp8266 to send an http request to the IFTTT web server via the ifttt webhook application.
+This trigger will cause the user's cellphone to be placed at maximum volume regardless of do not disturb settings and silencing, a robot call from Shelly the ShellHacks mascot will call the user to warn them of the possible bicycle theft.
+The Amazon Echo device will receive a notification as well.
+Lastly, the song “Bicycle Race” by Queen (or any song of the user's choosing) will be automatically played on a Spotify Premium account upon screen unlocking.
+This ensures the user will be notified upon first use of the cellphone.
 A diagram of the trigger and all the actions are included below.

 # Requirements For Full-Functionality (Not all requirements are needed for partial functionality)